-Hi and thanks for stopping by.
-Here you’ll find the product of my musings and meditations on the human condition in all its messy wonder, viewed through the lens of philosophy, psychology, literature, art, science, music and Nature.
+Hello and welcome to my site.
+Here you’ll find my latest essays and published articles on the human condition in all its messy wonder, viewed through the lens of philosophy, psychology, literature, art, science, music and Nature.

 All these questions and infinitely more have fascinated me ever since I can remember.
 They have shaped my life as a reader, inspired a career that spanned journalism, human rights and science writing, and led me to where I am now, a freelance writer.